Cyclone Phailin intensifies as it approaches India

-BHUBANESWAR/NEW DELHI (Thomson Reuters Foundation) - A cyclone heading towards the southeast coast intensified on Thursday, disaster management and weather officials said, warning tens of thousands of farmers to save their crops before the storm reaches land in the next 72 hours.
+BHUBANESWAR/NEW DELHI, India, Oct 10 (Thomson Reuters Foundation) - A cyclone heading towards India's southeast coast intensified on Thursday, disaster management and weather officials said, warning tens of thousands of farmers to save their crops before the storm reaches land in the next 72 hours.

-The neighboring West Bengal, and the Andaman and Nicobar islands, are also expected to experience heavy rains, gale force winds and storm surges.
+The neighboring state of West Bengal, and the Andaman and Nicobar islands, are also expected to experience heavy rains, gale force winds and storm surges.

 "The cyclone is definitely coming and it's going to be severe one, as its current speed is 100 kph (62 mph)," Shashidhar Reddy, vice chairman of the National Disaster Management Authority, told a news conference.